OuhscBbmc/redcap-manual-v1/check/part11.md

 # 21 CFR Part 11 Requirements of the Researcher {#sec-check-part11}

-**Chapter Leads**: Thomas Wilson
+**Chapter Leads**: Thomas Wilson and William H. Beasley

 Glossary:

 * _RA_: REDCap Administrators.
-  OU employees that are responsible for the overall instance on campus.
+  OU employees who are responsible for the overall instance on campus.
-  This includes some [OCRI](https://research.ouhsc.edu/ocri) employees (like Thomas Wilson) train users and manage the back-end servers.
+  This includes some [OCRI](https://research.ouhsc.edu/ocri) employees (like Thomas Wilson) who train users and manage the back-end servers.
   It also includes OU IT employees who are experts in virtual servers and Linux.

 * _RD_: REDCap Developer.
 Vandy {Come back to this.}